cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 >
 ```

-Version 18 is a long-term support (`lts`) one.
-If you type `.help` it tells you what you need.
+Version 18 is a long-term support (`lts`) version.
+If you type `.help` it will tell you what you need.
 Exit with `.exit`.

 That was fast.
 What happened?

-Docker downloaded this image from the hub, and launched it.
+Docker downloaded the image from the hub and launched it.
 By default the image is configured so that the container launches `node`, which is what you got.
-You did not do much interesting, though.
+You did not do anything interesting, though.
+Yet.

 ### Open a shell